AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

-# Work-Integrated Learning (WIL) Use Scenario with Three-Layer Framework
+# Use Scenario with Three-Layer Framework

 ![View Three-Layer Framework](THREE-LAYERS.png)
 *Figure 1.
-Three-layer ecosystem framework for AI-enhanced software engineering education and professional practice.[Download full PDF](THREE-LAYERS.pdf) *
+Three-layer ecosystem framework for AI-enhanced software engineering education and professional practice.* [Download full PDF](THREE-LAYERS.pdf)

+---
+## Work-Integrated Learning (WIL) Use Scenario
 Work-Integrated Learning (WIL) provides a practical domain for applying the three-layer ecosystem framework.
 In this setting, students engage in authentic tasks that resemble professional workflows, while developers or mentors evaluate and support their performance.

 The evaluation focuses on **Layer 3 interactions** between students and developers.
 Each verb (e.g., *Apply, Demonstrate, Reflect, Iterate, Show, Evaluate, Guide, Foster*) serves as an observable indicator of how GenAI is used and scaffolded.
 These verbs can be operationalized into **tick-box or rubric-style assessments** for both students and developers, ensuring that AI-enhanced learning outcomes are measurable and aligned with workplace expectations.

 ---

-## Student ↔ Developer Interaction Framework in WIL
+### Student ↔ Developer Interaction Framework in WIL

 | **Interaction**    | **Phase (Verb)** | **Observable Student Behavior**                                   | **Observable Developer/Mentor Behavior**                          |
 |---------------------|------------------|------------------------------------------------------------------|-------------------------------------------------------------------|